Tanzu-Solutions-Engineering/pivotal-bank-demo/README.md

 - **Security:**
   Secure microservices with OAUTH2.
 - **Monitoring/Operations:**
   Show how to monitor a distributed system comprising of multiple microservices.
-  This will comprise of:
-   - Spring Boot Admin
-   - ELK tile
-   - Zipkin
+Zipkin or [PCF Metrics](http://docs.pivotal.io/pcf-metrics)
-- **Stock analysis system:**
-   A microservice, or set of microservices, to analyse stock and provide recommendations.
-Also, to show polyglot persistence as well as more sophisticated data workloads.
-- **Mobile UI:**
-  Mobile interface to expose the services on an iOS device and/or Android device natively, making use of the [Pivotal Cloud Foundry Mobile Services](http://docs.pivotal.io/mobile/index.html).

 # Contributing
 Everyone is encouraged to help improved this project.